yellowstonegames/SquidLib/README.md

 Created by Eben Howard - howard@squidpony.com
 Currently developed by Tommy Ettinger - tommy.ettinger@gmail.com

 Additional work has been greatly appreciated by a team of contributors. smelC and David Becker have each done excellent work in improving and modernizing SquidLib in all sorts of ways.
-In particular, David Becker needs thanks for handling some very tough work with Maven configuration and encouraging more unit tests (which have caught quite a few bugs), and smelC has found all sorts of ways to give back to SquidLib as he has worked on [Dungeon Mercenary](http://www.schplaf.org/hgames/), including doing most of the work for the HTML target, cleaning up and improving the handling of colors, and emphasizing more flexible ways to work with display (such as zooming the screen on mobile).
+In particular, David Becker needs thanks for handling some very tough work with Maven configuration and encouraging more unit tests (which have caught quite a few bugs), and smelC has found all sorts of ways to give back to SquidLib as he has worked on [Dungeon Mercenary](http://www.schplaf.org/hgames/), including doing most of the work for the HTML target, cleaning up and improving the handling of colors, emphasizing more flexible ways to work with display (such as zooming the screen on mobile), and supporting non-monospaced fonts in the display.
 Don't be shy about posting issues!
 Many of SquidLib's biggest and best changes have been motivated by issues posted by users, including the port to Android!